-In this process, conservation is deducted from the hourly gross energy demand forecast and results in the hourly net energy demand forecast.
+In this process, demand-side management is deducted from the hourly gross energy demand forecast and results in the hourly net energy demand forecast.

-3.3.1 Conservation and Demand Management
+3.3.1 Demand-Side Management

-CDM is the reduction of electricity use achieved primarily through two distinct methods: 1) resource acquisition through energy efficiency initiative frameworks; and 2) market transformation through building code and equipment standard regulations.
-These CDM savings, both persisting savings from historical activity and forecasted savings from future program delivery, would not otherwise occur in the absence of policy.
-These savings are deducted from the bottom up gross energy demand forecast.
+Demand-side management is the reduction of electricity use achieved primarily through two distinct methods: 1) resource acquisition through energy efficiency initiative frameworks; and 2) market transformation through building code and equipment standard regulations.
+These demand-side management savings, both persisting savings from historical activity and forecasted savings from future program delivery, would not otherwise occur in the absence of policy are deducted from the bottom-up gross energy demand forecast.

-For further details on how the CDM forecast is derived, see Section 4.5.
+For further details on how the demand-side management forecast is derived, see Section 4.5